Weekly Book Discussion Group

 The weekly book discussion group has been meeting for more than 18 years, and generally reads 4 or 5 books a year.
 We meet weekly on Thursday at 7:15pm to discuss and debate current, timely books on contemporary Catholic topics.
 Dr. Tony Tambasco, a theologian and biblical scholar at Georgetown University, leads the discussions.
 All are welcome!

-Beginning October 1, 2020, the Holy Trinity Book Discussion Group will meet virtually via Zoom on Thursdays from 7:15pm to 8:45pm.
+Tthe Holy Trinity Book Discussion Group is currently meeting virtually via Zoom on Thursdays from 7:15pm to 8:45pm.
 For more information and Zoom particulars, please contact Bob Stewart firstname.lastname@example.org.

-Here are some links to book vendors for ordering the book: Amazon, Barnes & Noble, Walmart.
-You may also want to consider these book venders— click on links: 15 Online Bookstores—recommend you consider Thrift Books, #5 in the listing of 15 Online Bookstores.
+Book Vendors: You can find information about purchasing as well as a short review of the books at: Amazon, Barnes & Noble, and and Walmart.
+You may also wish to consider these book vendors — click on links: 15 Online Bookstores—recommend you consider Thrift Books, #5 in the listing of 15 Online Bookstores.